inscopix/isxcore/doc/source/specs/Data.rst

 - A unique name in a Mosaic session.

   This will be used for identifying objects by name.
 For example, when specifying the inputs to an App.
   Uniqueness should be controlled by the :ref:`DataManager`.

   Only read access to the name is required.
   Changing the name requires interaction with the :ref:`DataManager`.

   For example::

-    Data* data1 = fromSomewhere();
+    Data data1 = fromSomewhere();
-    String name = data1->getName();
+    String name = data1.getName();

 - A unique identifier in a Mosaic project.